Trautmann mediation

 The Trautmann Mediation (陶德曼調停, Japanese: トラウトマン和平工作) was an attempt by the German Ambassador to China, Oskar Trautmann, to broker a peace between Japanese Prime Minister Fumimaro Konoe and Chiang Kai-shek of the Chinese Nationalist government shortly after the Second Sino-Japanese War began.
 The mediation began in November 1937 and ended on January 16, 1938, with Konoe announcing its termination.

 Background

 Since the 1920s, Germany had had a close relationship with the government of the Republic of China, led by the Kuomintang.
+This Sino-German cooperation intensified throughout the 1930s to rebuild China's industry and armed forces.
 After the Nazi Party took power, Germany maintained its good relationship with the Chinese government but signed the Anti-Comintern Pact with Japan in November 1936.
 Germany's expectation for Japan was to be an eastern counterweight against the Soviet Union.
 For Germany, any armed conflict between China and Japan was very unwelcome.

 After August 1937, the Battle of Shanghai had escalated into the full-scale war.
 China appealed to the international community including League of Nations, to take necessary measures against Japanese aggression.

 Japan did not want endless war with China and so made the peace proposal and asked Germany to mediate the peace talks in October 1937.
+Meanwhile, Chiang reached out to the United States directly, hoping President Franklin D. Roosevelt, who had recently delivered the Quarantine Speech, would mediate Sino-Japanese war and act against Japan.